 High-speed rail helps reduce carbon emissions

 The French TGV makes nearly 30 trips per day between these two cities, the fastest in just over 3 hours.
-That’s about the same distance as Atlanta to Indianapolis or Sacramento to San Diego.
+Driving takes 7 to 8 hours.

 High-speed trains dramatically collapse travel times and so draw massive ridership.
 Amplified passenger activity is focused at train stations, typically in town or city centers and usually with connections to local transit.
 This has a magnetic effect on development, helping reduce sprawl.
 Fewer and shorter car trips translate to lower carbon emissions.

 The benefits here can compound, as more frequent and higher-quality public transit leads to increased ridership and city walkability, which leads to further public transit investment.
 All along the way, emissions continue to decline.